 Now, a look at the bay area (specifically, the following counties: San Francisco, Alameda, Contra Costa, San Mateo, Santa Clara, and Marin):

-As you can see, businesses in the areas hit hardest and earliest by COVID-19 saw a greater percentages of businesses close much earlier than the national trend.
+As you can see, businesses in the areas hit hardest and earliest by COVID-19 saw a greater percentage of businesses close much earlier than the national trend.